As the old saying goes, Christmas is the most wonderful time of…

 Pulsed Electromagnetic Field Therapy has been accredited in the U.S since 1991, by the Food and Drug Administration (FDA) “for use within the remedy of palliative postoperative pain and swelling, particularly about the remedy of surface soft tissue.”
 Used most often by orthopedists, PEMF sessions require the patient to have electromagnetic pulses directly applied to the injury to reduce pain.
 Electro Magnets create magnetic fields only when electrical current flows through them and are currently used under the supervision of a physician or in clinical trials.

 Static magnetic therapy is incorporated into a huge number of products for both people and animals.
 These include:

-- Jewellery – bracelets, wristbands and necklaces
+- Jewellery – magnetic bracelets, wristbands and necklaces

 - Body wraps and belts